mooch443/trex/docs/parameters_trex.rst

 	**default value:** false

-	If set to true (and ``recognition_enable`` is also set to true), the application will automatically train the recognition network with the best track segment and apply it to the video.
+	If set to true, the application will automatically train the recognition network with the best track segment and apply it to the video.

-	.. seealso:: :func:`recognition_enable`,

 .. function:: auto_train_dont_apply(bool)